jmgirard/lordicon/README.md

 # Lordicon Extension for Quarto

 This extension provides support including free icons provided by Lordicon.
-Icons can be used in HTML and Revealjs formats.
-Icon customization and loading icons (including premium icons) from JSON files is coming soon...
+Icons can be used in HTML and Revealjs formats and customized in appearance.
+Loading icons (including premium ones) from JSON files is coming soon...

 ## Installing